-Note: Burman University will require these services to ALL incoming international students regardless of their final place of residence, on or off campus*.
-Only those international students who can provide an alternative isolation/quarantine plan will be exempt from these supports described below.
+Note: Burman University will offer these services to ALL incoming international students regardless of their final place of residence, on or off campus*.
+The Government of Alberta requires all students coming from outside Canada to have a isolation/quarantine plan.
+Only those students who can provide an alternative isolation/quarantine plan will be exempt from these supports offered by Burman University.

 *room and food fees apply

 June 24, 2020 | 2:30 pm

 Return to Campus Information - Message from the President

 Our Fall semester is just a few weeks away.
 As you have heard by now, Burman is planning on a flexible, hybrid system for our Fall semester.
 All courses for our Fall 2020 term will be delivered online and students can choose to take online classes remotely, or to take their online classes while being on campus.
 Many of you right now are deciding on what you will do for the Fall semester.
 What does the Fall semester look like for me if I stay home or if I return to campus?